The Digication Blog

 Let's say you were teaching social science and you were talking about World War I; you're introducing what led the world into war, and I'm teaching humanities but I would have known because I'm on a team with you that you're going to be talking about that.
 I'd line up my syllabus so I'd be talking about World War I poets who were in the trenches writing sonnets and films that were filmed during the war so that they [sic] (students) get the artistic perspective on the war.
 In rhetoric, which is a writing argumentation research class, they might be looking at World War I propaganda posters and how people hung those posters to persuade others to enlist in a war that was basically decimating an entire generation.

-In essence, rather than discussing the war in Social Science or talking about Medieval poetry in Humanities, or verb modifiers in Rhetoric, the interdisciplinary approach helps the faculty to give a "holistic perspective" on the subject.
+In essence, rather than discussing the war in Social Science, Medieval poetry in Humanities, or verb modifiers in Rhetoric, the interdisciplinary approach helps the faculty to give a "holistic perspective" on the subject.
 This way, students now view and talk about the war from different perspectives, regardless of their field of study.
 They are furnished with a more critical understanding of a particular era in human history.
 This way, they can easily remember facts about this era or topic because each course reinforces the other.